visavisconti/www-bilgisaray/src/about.md

 ---
 layout: default
-title: This is me.
+title: This is us.
 ---

-She/her.
-A software person.
-Singapore.
+self-financed and self-organized community (de)center in Oranienstr.
+45, Berlin

+{% asset_img 'front.jpg' 'front' %}